 Volunteer Positions are posted early-mid April

-In order for your application to be considered, please create your candidate profile and send us your resume through our online system once the position is posted under Current Opportunities.
+In order for your application to be considered, please create your candidate profile and send us your resume through our online system once the position is posted under Seasonal Program Opportunities.
 Please note that building your profile and uploading your resume is the ONLY method of application and resumes sent via e-mail will not be reviewed.

 There are two minimum requirements for all Staff & Volunteer positions.